 - Under operating activities, find your non-cash item depreciation that was booked on your income statement.
 Did you purchase any inventory?
 Prepay rent or insurance?
 It should show up here.

-- Under financing activities, shows if you paid any debt down on an existing bank loan or invested some money into the business.
+- Under financing activities, it shows if you paid any debt down on an existing bank loan or invested some money into the business.

 To find out how you did – for example, if you know that you bought some equipment (investing activity) and financed it with a bank loan (financing activity) during the time-frame you are looking at, and that doesn’t show up in the appropriate section, this should alert you.
 You now know you have a bookkeeping error you need to track down and correct.

-This statement is showing how much cash came into the business and how you used the cash in business.
-Did you have any other substantial cash transactions occur during the period that you want to verify they are showing up correctly on your cash flow statement?
+This statement is showing how much cash came into the business and how you used the cash in a business.
+Did you have any other substantial cash transactions that occur during the period that you want to verify they are showing up correctly on your cash flow statement?
 Take the time to figure out where they should be showing up on the statement.
 If something isn’t showing up where you expected it to, this should trigger your attention.

 How will the bank use this statement?

 Typically, your banker will equate your net income to your operating activities.
-The banker is going to look extra closely to determine why you aren’t turning your profit into cash, if your business is constantly producing less cash than your net income.
+The banker is going to look extra closely to determine why you aren’t turning your profit into cash if your business is constantly producing less cash than your net income.
 The banker wants to know that you will have the cash to pay back any loans granted.

 Ask your bookkeeper to provide you with a cash flow statement.
 The cash flow statement is very helpful once you learn how to use it.